 When I first discovered Conscious Dance I was astounded by how delicious it felt to return to my body.
 To bring my FULL attention inward; first for health and well being, later to observe and awaken.
 Along with that came a conscious realization of how much time off the dance floor I spent distracted, numb, out of my body.
-Each time I came to the floor, the sense of relief was palpable; this coming home, this BEing present, this deepening into authentic, integral inquiry.
+Each time I came to the floor, the sense of relief was palpable; this coming home, this BEing present, this deepening into authentic, honest inquiry.

 Dance after dance, exploration after exploration, I was beginning to take stock of the tools that were supporting me, that were altering my being, that were showing me how to BE in the world more fully.
 From that moment on, the dance became my meditation.
 My discipline.
 The gateway that would take me from separation toward wholeness - from the dance floor into my life.